Gauge Non-Invariant Higher-Spin Currents in $AdS_4$: Problem

 \section{Problem}

-It is convenient to describe currents as Hodge dual differential forms.
-In these terms, the on-shell closure condition for the latter is traded for the current conservation condition.
-In this paper, we consider spin-$t$ currents built from two HS connections with arbitrary $s_1, s_2 >0$ in $AdS_4$, where $t \leq s_1 + s_2 - 1$.
+It is convenient to describe currents as Hodge-dual differential forms.
+The on-shell closure condition for the latter is traded for the current conservation condition.
+In this paper, we consider spin-$t$ currents in $AdS_4$ built from two connections of integer spins $s_1, s_2 >0$ such that $t \leq s_1 + s_2 - 1$.
 Such currents contain the minimal possible number of derivatives of the dynamical fields.
-Analogous problem in $4d$ Minkowski space has been solved in \cite{Smirnov:2013} for the case of $s_1=s_2$.
-Here we derive the form of the currents from the nonlinear action (\ref{S1}).
+The analogous problem in $4d$ Minkowski space has been solved in \cite{Smirnov:2013} for the case of $s_1=s_2$.
+The form of the currents will be derived from the nonlinear action (\ref{S1}).

-An arbitrary variation of the action (\ref{S1}) can be represented in the form
+An arbitrary variation of the action (\ref{S1}) can be represented in the form: